SarahKnits/EasyPieces/README.md

 [2] Grapher
 ```

-To run the full grapher, type 2 and hit enter.
-You will then be prompted to
+To run the full grapher, select Grapher and hit enter.
+You will then be prompted
-type the name of the file containing the graph you want to make.
-Enter the name
+to  type the name of the file containing the graph you want to make.
+Enter the
-of your own file or use one of the included examples.
+name of your own file or use one of the included examples.
 These examples are

 ```
 samplePrograms/sampleProgram.txt